plae-tljg/sum_algorithm_test/README.md

-finding all subcycles of fully connected directed graph that weights sum to >0
+<div>finding all subcycles of fully connected directed graph that weights sum to >0 </div>

-testing:
+<br>testing:
-the graph nodes are currencies and edge weights are currency exchange rate
+<br>the graph nodes are currencies and edge weights are currency exchange rate